 .
 (19)

-Various optimization techniques are used in the software packages that are used for microwave modeling.
-The smart/intelligent methods for microwave optimization have been proven to be much more useful and effective as compared to the ordinary optimization techniques; because intelligent techniques use the preliminary design information.
-One such technique was presented by (Belyaev et al 2006), for band-pass microwave filters.
-The purpose of smart and intelligent optimization technique is to produce the required pass-band and not vary the design parameters much.
-These parameters are kept constant so that these may use for further optimizations, for example mini-aturization.
+Various optimization techniques are used in the software packages for microwave modelling.
+The smart/intelligent methods for microwave optimization have been proven to be much more useful and effective than ordinary optimization techniques because intelligent techniques use preliminary design information.
+One such technique was presented by (Belyaev et al. 2006) for band-pass microwave filters.
+Smart and intelligent optimization techniques aim to produce the required pass-band and not vary the design parameters much.
+These parameters are kept constant to be used for further optimizations, for example, miniaturization.
 An objection feature of the intelligence optimization technique is the deflection vector D with n + 1 components.

-For n+1 components, n stands for the number of resonators in the filter.
+For n+1 components, n represents the number of resonators in the filter.
 The first three components are defined as

 (20)